stampedethegoat/dd-docs/content/graphing/infrastructure/livecontainers.md

 After deploying the [Docker Agent][7], no other configuration is necessary.

-Note that for collecting Container information in the standard install rather than with the [Docker Agent][7], the `dd-agent` user needs to have permissions to access **docker.sock**.
+For collecting Container information in the standard install rather than with the [Docker Agent][7], the `dd-agent` user needs to have permissions to access **docker.sock**.

 ### Include/Exclude containers

-It is possible to include and/or Exclude containers from real-time collection:
+It is possible to include/exclude containers from real-time collection:

 - Exclude containers either via passing the environment variable `DD_AC_EXCLUDE` or adding `ac_exclude:` in your `datadog.yaml` main configuration file.
 - Include containers either via passing the environment variable `DD_AC_INCLUDE` or adding `ac_include:` in your `datadog.yaml` main configuration file.

 Both arguments take an **image name** as value; regexp are also supported.

-For example, to exclude all debian images except containers with a name starting with *frontend*, add these two configuration lines in your `datadog.yaml`file:
+For example, to exclude all debian images except containers with a name starting with *frontend*, add these 2 configuration lines in your `datadog.yaml`file:

 ```
-ac_exclude: ["image:debian"]
+ac_exclude : ["image : debian"]
-ac_include: ["name:frontend.*"]
+ac_include : ["name  : frontend.*"]
 ```

 **Note:** For Agent v5, instead of including the above in the `datadog.conf` main configuration file, you have to explicitly add a `datadog.yaml` file to `/etc/datadog-agent/`, as the Process Agent requires all configuration options here.
 This configuration only excludes containers from real-time collection **not** from Autodiscovery.